 I feel like I have been working myself to death getting my blog to a point where I am finally happy with the direction it’s going and can finally move on to the fun stuff.
 Along the way I have learned so so much, thanks primarily to Abby Lawson’s Building A Framework ebook.
 It helped me build a blog from scratch and actually understand what I was doing as I went.
-If you are considering starting a blog yourself, Abby’s book is the place to start.

 Make a “work schedule” for yourself